McModLauncher/bootstraplauncher/README.md

-# bootstraplauncher
+# BootstrapLauncher

 > Allows bootstrapping a modularized environment from a classpath one.

-bootstraplauncher (BSL for short) uses the following information:
+BootstrapLauncher (BSL for short) uses the following information:

 - The **(legacy) classpath information.** This is retrieved from the following, in descending order of priority:
     - The `legacyClassPath.file` system property, containing a _path list_ (paths separated by `;` on Windows and `:` on